Lanre Ogunge

 Ogungbe says over 800 million people globally do not have any form of identification.
 Of that number, 85 percent are in Africa.
 Not having ID means they are cut off from many products and services.

 “Because of our system, there are more people who typically wouldn’t have access to credit facilities being verified.
-We’re now seeing so many fintechs providing credits and loans to people based off the verification of their phone numbers, or addresses,” he said.
+We’re now seeing so many fintechs providing credits and loans to people based on the verification of their phone numbers, or addresses,” he said.
 “We are providing financial inclusion to many of the African countries.”

 On the company level, Identitypass can verify businesses outside the region to make it possible for their products to be globally available.
 “No one should be cut off from having the same level of quality and services as other markets just because they cannot be verified,” he said.